Click the green "Start" button for MCQ.

 - Proteins are formed by the assembly of amino acids, which serve as the fundamental constituents or elemental units of protein structures.

-- There are 20 standard amino acids commonly found in proteins, each with a distinct chemical structure and side chain properties.
+- There are 20 standard amino acids commonly found in proteins, each with a unique chemical structure and side chain properties.

 -